Need to Hire Associate Veterinarian ? Pulivarthi Group is here to help! Our pre-vetted candidates are ready to bring their expertise to your company.

 • Higher standard of care and client trust

 Adding an Associate DVM raises your floor on diagnostics, case throughput, and continuity.
-Consistent attending coverage reduces wait times and callbacks, which compounds into higher client satisfaction and five-star reviews.
+Moreover, consistent attending coverage reduces wait times and callbacks, which compounds into higher client satisfaction and five-star reviews.

 • Immediate capacity and revenue lift